 After reading through the customer reviews online it seems most people are happy with their purchase.
 They like the ease of assembly, the sturdy and durable ride.

 There is a couple of reviews that discuss the pedal falling off.
 I contacted the supplier about this to see what they had to say.
 It is their view that when pedaling forward there isn’t a problem but when you pedal backwards the pedal may loosen and fall out if not tightened up.

 It does appear to me to be an isolated issue.
 It is not mentioned in other customer comments.

 For the price you get a bike without the frills but that is par for the course for bikes in this price range, with spin bikes including programs and consoles and specialist pedals etc costing much more.
 For the features, such as a 40 lb flywheel, it includes it compares well with its competitors in this price range.

 The saving on gym fees will quickly pay for the bike.

 When I checked you could get the bike on Amazon with free delivery.

 This is an affordably priced bike that is great for beginners and those with more experience, with the 40 lb flywheel giving a fluid riding experience.

 It provides a natural, stable riding platform so you can concentrate on your cardio workout to meet your fitness goals, whether that is lose weight or get in better physical shape or training for an event.

-The only downsides are common with bikes in this range and they are to do with the lack of computer to monitor progress, specialist pedals (it can be changed) and uncomfortable seat (it can be changed), but to get these you would need to pay a lot more.
-Aside from these, you have spin bike that can give much the same experience as you would if you were using one in the gym.
+The only downsides are common with bikes in this range and they are to do with the lack of computer to monitor progress, specialist pedals (they can be changed) and uncomfortable seat (it can be changed), but to get these you would need to usually pay more.
+Aside from these, you have a spin bike that can give much the same benfits as you would if you were using one in the gym.